liqh2g/Database-Design/README.md

-# Database Design Project: Building A Business Database
+# Building A Business Database
----
 ## Overview - simulated situations
----
 A business owner approached me seeking assistance in creating a brand-new database for their company.
 They needed a database built from scratch to efficiently manage their business operations.
 I gladly accepted the challenge and embarked on the journey of designing a robust and tailored database solution to meet their unique needs.

 The business data is currently on an excel file.
 You can download the Excel file here.
 A snapshot of the data is seen below.
 The data has 31 columns and 1000 rows.
 The Database Management System used for this project is MySQL (MySQL WorkBench).

 After reviewing the data structure and the steps needed to help the business, I have broken down these steps into the following steps
-- Database Creation & Data Loading
+- Creating DB and loading data
-- Normalization and Denormalization
+- Normalization and denormalization
-- Database Diagram Design
-- Table Alterations
+- Data Modeling
 - Views, Triggers, and Stored Procedures
 - User Management and Privileges
 - Database Backup

-## Database Creation & Data Loading
----
+## Creating DB and loading data
 Before creating the database, the data on excel was examined and cleaned then saved in a CSV format.
 Cleaning steps involves
 - Ensuring Date types are in "yyyy-mm-dd"
 - Ensuring the right number format is used.
 Presence of currency symbols or comma separators or any symbols are not allowed

-The next step I took was to create a database and load the data into my database.
-The database name of choice is `db_northwind`
+The next step is to create a database and load the data into my database.
-The SQL script below was used to create the database, create the table and load the dataset into the table is seen below

 ``` sql
 -- Dropping the database if it exists